hanhanwu/Hanhan_Data_Science_Resources2/README.md

 * Dimension Reduction
   * t-SNE, non-linear dimensional reduction
     * Reference (a pretty good one!): https://www.analyticsvidhya.com/blog/2017/01/t-sne-implementation-r-python/?utm_source=feedburner&utm_medium=email&utm_campaign=Feed%3A+AnalyticsVidhya+%28Analytics+Vidhya%29
-    * (t-SNE) t-Distributed Stochastic Neighbor Embedding is a non-linear dimensionality reduction algorithm used for exploring high-dimensional data
+    * (t-SNE) t-Distributed Stochastic Neighbor Embedding is a non-linear dimensionality reduction algorithm used for exploring high-dimensional data, it considers nearest neighbours when reduce the data.
+It is a non-parametric mapping.
     * The problem with linear dimensional reduction, is that they concentrate on placing dissimilar data points far apart in a lower dimension representation.
 However, it is also important to put similar data close together, linear dimensional reduction does not do this
     * In t-SNE, there are local approaches and global approaches.
 Local approaches seek to map nearby points on the manifold to nearby points in the low-dimensional representation.
 Global approaches on the other hand attempt to preserve geometry at all scales, i.e mapping nearby points to nearby points and far away points to far away points
     * It is important to know that most of the nonlinear techniques other than t-SNE are not capable of retaining both the local and global structure of the data at the same time.